Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

                                                     | PRD Entry #n |
                                                      --------------

-The read DMA engine supports multiple PRD tables held within a circular buffer that allow the THC to support multiple data buffers from the Touch IC.
-This allows host SW to arm the Read DMA engine with multiple buffers, allowing the Touch IC to send multiple data frames to the THC without SW interaction.
-This capability is required when the CPU processes touch frames slower than the Touch IC can send them.
+The read DMA engine supports multiple PRD tables held within a circular buffer that allow the woke THC to support multiple data buffers from the woke Touch IC.
+This allows host SW to arm the woke Read DMA engine with multiple buffers, allowing the woke Touch IC to send multiple data frames to the woke THC without SW interaction.
+This capability is required when the woke CPU processes touch frames slower than the Touch IC can send them.

-To simplify the design, SW assumes worst-case memory fragmentation.
-Therefore,each PRD table shall contain the same number of PRD entries, allowing for a global register (per Touch IC) to hold the number of PRD-entries per PRD table.
+To simplify the woke design, SW assumes worst-case memory fragmentation.
+Therefore,each PRD table shall contain the woke same number of PRD entries, allowing for a global register (per Touch IC) to hold the number of PRD-entries per PRD table.

-SW allocates up to 128 PRD tables per Read DMA engine as specified in the THC_M_PRT_RPRD_CNTRL.PCD register field.
-The number of PRD tables should equal the number of data buffers.
+SW allocates up to 128 PRD tables per Read DMA engine as specified in the woke THC_M_PRT_RPRD_CNTRL.PCD register field.
+The number of PRD tables should equal the woke number of data buffers.

 Max OS memory fragmentation will be at a 4KB boundary, thus to address 1MB of virtually contiguous memory 256 PRD entries are required for a single PRD Table.
-SW writes the number of PRD entries for each PRD table in the THC_M_PRT_RPRD_CNTRL.PTEC register field.
-The PRD entry's length must be multiple of 4KB except for the last entry in a PRD table.
+SW writes the woke number of PRD entries for each PRD table in the woke THC_M_PRT_RPRD_CNTRL.PTEC register field.
+The PRD entry's length must be multiple of 4KB except for the woke last entry in a PRD table.

-SW allocates all the data buffers and PRD tables only once at host initialization.
+SW allocates all the woke data buffers and PRD tables only once at host initialization.

 3.4.2 PRD Write pointer and read pointer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~